 Students who are participating in any school activity must ride school transportation to and from the event, unless their parents or guardian have personally requested parental transportation for their child.
 The request for parental transportation must be made to the sponsor of the activity prior to departure for the event.
 If parental transportation is requested for the ride home, the parents must sign a second release form at the event prior to the departure of school transportation.
-A parent who wants their child to ride home with an adult over the age of 21 can sign a student off ahead of time with the principal.
+A parent who wants their child to ride home with an adult over the age of 21 can sign a student off with the sponsor.
 The designated adult then has to sign the student off at the event prior to the departure of school transportation.
-Clearance is given only through the sponsor of the bus.